Ready to learn more?

-Dr. Yvonne Petry has taught history at Luther College at the Unviersity of Regina since 1998.
+Dr. Yvonne Petry has taught history at Luther College at the University of Regina since 1998.
 She graduated with a B.A. and Honours Certificate from the University of Regina in 1985, an M.A. from the University of Saskatchewan in 1991 and a Ph.D. from the University of Manitoba in 1997.
 Her field is Early Modern European history, with a particular interest in the relationship between magic, religion, and science in sixteenth- and seventeenth-century France.
 Her current research focuses on the attitudes of early modern French physicians and surgeons towards magic, witchcraft and demonic possession.
 She regularly presents her work at the Sixteenth Century Studies Conference, the Southern Association of the History of Medicine and Science and elsewhere.
 She supervises both masters and honours students in early modern history and teaches at all levels.
-She also serves as Assistant Dean of Luther College at the University of Regina from 2012 to 2017 and currently holds the position of Academic Dean of Luther College.
+She served as the Assistant Dean of Luther College at the University of Regina from 2012 to 2017 and currently holds the position of Academic Dean of Luther College.
 She lives in Regina, Saskatchewan with her husband, Gary Diver.
-She is an avid fan of opera, nineteenth-century literature and Scottish country dancing.
-She and her husband participate in Scottish and multicultural events in Regina, Saskatchewan on a regular basis.
+She is an avid fan of opera, the novels of Jane Austen and Scottish country dancing.

 HIST 115 – Issues in European History